kliegr/arcBench/README.md

 ## Benchmarks
 There are two types of benchmarks: benchmark of accuracy and rule cound ("acc") and of algorithm runtime ("scaling").

-Prerequisites include Java 8, R and  rMARC package installed in R.
+Prerequisites include Java 8, R and  qCBA package installed in R.

 ### Running benchmarks - WEKA